Boom123bam/pinterest-board-to-pdf/README.md

 1. Clone the repo and install all dependencies with pip/pip3

-2. Run the download script, it will download images into the /output directory so you can do this for multiple boards to combine them into one pdf
+2. Run the download script, it will ask for a link to the board and download images into the /output directory so you can do this for multiple boards to combine them into one pdf

 ```
 python3 download.py